CONABIO/antares3/_sources/install.rst.txt

     # Start dask-scheduler on master node.
 The file scheduler.json will be created on $mount_point (shared_volume) of EFS
     qsub -b y -l h=$HOSTNAME dask-scheduler --scheduler-file $mount_point/scheduler.json

-The master node have two cores, one is used for dask-scheduler, the other core can be used as a dask-worker:
+The master node has two cores, one is used for dask-scheduler, the other core can be used as a dask-worker:

 .. code-block:: bash